melanyhowell/p3/README.md

 + this will then give you your Git Pages address
 ![GitHub Pages](/assets/readme-images/livesiteaddress.png)

 ## Sources

 ### Media

-Obtained from the free photo sites such as
+Obtained from the free photo sites such as;

 + [Pexels](https://www.pexels.com/) for Background Image
 +

 ### Code

 + with issues I found I used the following references;
-    +

 ## Credits & Acknowlegements

 + Inspiration for Email confirmation popup comes from youtube link - (https://www.youtube.com/watch?v=AF6vGYIyV8M) - [Easy Tutorials]
-+ I looked up on youtube for some tutorial help with javascript and the memory games and used the following for reference - (https://github.com/code-sketch/memory-game/)
-+ https://www.youtube.com/@CodingArtist was a great help especially when getting stuck on time value issues and helping bug proof the game so only two cards can be picked at a time and an already matched card can't be turned back over if clicked again.

-Melany Howell 2023
+Melany Howell 2023.